Sandia National Laboratories Intern - Computer Science Research Institute (CSRI) - R&D Graduate - Summer in Albuquerque, New Mexico

-We are seeking an Intern Summer - R&D Graduate Intern to join our dynamic team.
+We are seeking a Summer - R&D Graduate Intern to join our dynamic team.

 You bring the confidence and skills to be eligible for the job by meeting these minimum requirements:

 - Currently attending and enrolled full time (or scheduled to graduate in the spring) in an accredited science, engineering, or math graduate program

 - Ability to work up to 40 hours per week during the summer

 To be eligible for this position, applicants must be legally authorized to work in the United States of America.
 Sandia will not sponsor work authorization for this position

 Note: If you have not yet started your graduate program, please apply to an undergraduate intern position.